-Issue Area: Family Caregivers Goal : Family Caregivers will be i nformed al bout and have access to resources that can assist them in caring for older adults and relativ es under 18 years of age.
-Timeframe for 2013-2016 (By Month & Year) Accomplishment or Update Measurable Objectives 6 Key Tasks Lead Position & Entity Start Date End Date - The Family Caregiver Support Program a.
-Plan and conduct family caregiver events/presentations FCSP Coordinator 1/2/2013 6/30/2016 (FCSP) will sponsor three (3) publ yearly throughout Multnomah Cou provide information to family care inty to b.
-Plan and conduct relative as parent training for elders raising children FCSP Coordinator 1/2/2013 6/30/2016 Goal : 1 1 Timeframe for 2013-2016 (By Month & Year) Accomplishment or Update Measurable Objectives 6 Key Tasks Lead Position & Entity Start Date End Date 1 e FCSP coordinator will meet six (6) times per year with community partners to promote I and A services provided by the ADSD HELPLINE a.
-Submit an article annually about ADSD Helpline/ADRC for District Center and community partner newsletters FCSP Coordinator 1/2/2013 12/31/2016 b.
-Meet with the Multi-Ethnic Action Committee annually to promote Information and Assistance services for family caregivers provided by ADSD's HELPLINE/ADRC.
-FCSP Coordinator 1/2/2013 6/30/2016 c.
-Meet with El Programa Hispano, Asian Health & Service Center, Native American Rehabilitation Association, Asian Pacific American Senior Coalition and NAYA Family Center staff to discuss and promote I and A services for family caregiver through the ADSD FCSP Coordinator 1/2/2013 12/31/2016 Goal : Timeframe for 2013-2016 (By Month & Year) Accomplishment or Update Measurable Objectives Measurable Objectives Key Tasks Lead Position & Entity Start Date End Date District Senior Center Case Managers and community agencies will provide a minimum of 3,500 hours of Options Counseling to family caregivers annually.a.
-District Senior Center Options Counselors will provide caregiver focused options counseling services.
-FCSP Coordinator and District Senior Center Options Counselors.
-1/2/2013 12/31/2016
+Issue Area: Family Caregivers Goal: Family Caregivers will be informed about and have access to resources that can assist them in caring for older adults and relatives under 18 years of age.
+Timeframe for 2013-2016 Accomplishment or (By Month & Year) Update Measurable Objectives Key Tasks Lead Position & Entity Start Date End Date The Family Caregiver Support Program a.
+Plan and conduct family caregiver events/presentations FCSP Coordinator 1/2/2013 6/30/2016 15 public (FCSP) will sponsor three (3) public events events/presentations yearly throughout Multnomah County to for family caregivers provide information to family caregivers. were conducted in 2013. b.
+Plan and conduct relative as parent training for elders raising FCSP Coordinator 1/2/2013 6/30/2016 One (1) day of training children for elders raising children was conducted on 5/17/13.
+Goal: Timeframe for 2013-2016 Accomplishment or (By Month & Year) Update Measurable Objectives Key Tasks Lead Position & Entity Start Date End Date a.
+Submit an article annually about ADSD Helpline/ADRC for FCSP Coordinator 1/2/2013 12/31/2016 e FCSP coordinator will meet six (6) times One (1) article was per year with community partners to District Center and community partner newsletters published in a promote I and A services provided by the community partner ADSD HELPLINE newsletter, and two (2) articles were published in two (2) local newspapers.
+To expand outreach, a total of 12 ads were placed in six (6) area newspapers in 2013. b.
+Meet with the Multi-Ethnic Action Committee annually to FCSP Coordinator 1/2/2013 6/30/2016 Met with Multi-Ethnic Action Committee in promote Information and Assistance services for family caregivers provided by ADSD's HELPLINE/ADRC. late 2012 and will do so again in early 2014.
+Met with NAYA Family c.
+Meet with El Programa Hispano, Asian Health & Service FCSP Coordinator 1/2/2013 12/31/2016